Covid-19 Curriculum Catch Up.

 The Curriculum is planned in a 2 year rolling programme.
 We are constantly aiming to improve our curriculum to keep it broad, challenging and interesting to the children.

 We emphasise the links across the curriculum in all subjects.
-We teach French from entry to Nursery-teaching written, spoken and the reading of French as well as cultural understanding.
+We teach French from entry to Nursery-teaching and KS1 with basic greetings, counting and colours to a more structured teaching approach in KS2 with written, spoken and the reading of French, as well as cultural understanding.

 Below are links to each year's outline plan for each class.